-A study on modifying and strengthening the emergency management organization has been launched to include "multi-unit" events at Doel and Tihange.
+• A study on modifying and strengthening the emergency management organization has been launched to include "multi-unit" events at Doel and Tihange.
 The licensee has finalized the implementation of the new organization of the emergency plan and of the adapted logistics in 2013.
 The description of the new organization of the emergency plan has already been analyzed and questioned by the regulatory body.
 In 2014, the licensee has implemented the modifications and thus strongly adapted the emergency management organization as requested by the regulatory body which has closed this action.

 - In addition, several additional actions have been or are carried out by the licensee in order to enhance the emergency management.
 These actions include the harmonization of site training programs, the construction of on-site resistant storage for mobile means (see (§3.2.1), the setting-up of fallback bases, the improvement and diversification of communication means, additional means for managing work on a contaminated site, and so on.
-Most of these additional actions were finalized on schedule in 2013 and in 2014 by the licensee. - At Tihange, the site operation center "COS" was planned to move to an underground room in the new entrance building.
+Most of these additional actions were finalized on schedule in 2013 and in 2014 by the licensee. - At Tihange, the site operation center "COS" was planned to be moved to an underground room in the new entrance building.
 However, this building has appeared to not be conveniently located to resist to a beyond-design flood and to not be ideally protected against earthquakes.
-The licensee planned then to move the COS to a new building to be constructed but in 2015 new considerations led the licensee to propose a new strategy for the COS.
-The current proposition consists in case of an accident on a single unit, in using the unit technical support center (COT) of the affected unit and the unit operation center of a non-affected unit as site operation center (COS).
-In case of a multi-unit accident, an additional mobile COS, permanently available on site, will be used by the licensee.
+The licensee planned then to move the COS to a new building to be constructed but new considerations led the licensee to propose a new strategy for the COS in 2016.